To Print… or NOT to Print…

 It’s time to turn the tables and remember WHY we are professional photographers and business owners.
 It’s time to show that these moments our clients are hiring us to capture and create for them are REAL.

 NOTE: I want to distinguish something here that’s also imperative.
-Companies like Snapfish, Walmart, Costco and others were NEVER MEANT to replace professional printing by a professional photographer.
+Companies like Snapfish, Walmart, Costco, and others were NEVER MEANT to replace professional printing with a professional photographer.
 Did you know that?
-They were created so the average Joe Schmoe could take their disposable Kodak cameras and point and shoot cameras (now we call those iPhone’s and Android phones) and get the every day photos printed at a minimal cost.
-They were created so when your kid looses a tooth and you catch it on camera, that you could go to Walmart and get it printed and put it in a collage, scrapbook or send it to grandma.
-These companies don’t have a vendetta against professional photographers and want to see them all go out of business- they want to partner with the every day mom and dad to make sure their every day moments are captured and PRINTED so they become real and alive.
+They were created so the average Joe Schmoe could take their disposable Kodak cameras and point-and-shoot cameras (now we call those iPhones and Android phones) and get the everyday photos printed at a minimal cost.
+They were created so when your kid loses a tooth and you catch it on camera, that you could go to Walmart and get it printed and put it in a collage, scrapbook, or send it to grandma.
+These companies don’t have a vendetta against professional photographers and want to see them all go out of business- they want to partner with the everyday mom and dad to make sure their everyday moments are captured and PRINTED so they become real and alive.

 I like to look at these companies as partners to professional photographers.
 They encourage printing photos!
 And isn’t that the point????